callmedw/php_user_auth/README.md

 ## How To Use

 To clone and run this application, you will probably want [Git](https://git-scm.com) installed on your computer.
 To edit this project you may want a text-editor like [Atom](https://atom.io/).
-To install [Slim](https://www.slimframework.com/) you will most likely want a dependency manager like [Composer](https://getcomposer.org/).
+To install packages used in this app you will most likely want a dependency manager like [Composer](https://getcomposer.org/).

 ```bash
 # Clone this repository